aliriorivera/SiboWeb/README.md

 # SiboWeb

-# SiboWeb is a tickets management system which allow to manage the selling, ticket printing and tickets administration for events such as concerts, games, etc.
+# SiboWeb is a ticket management system that allows to manage the selling, ticket printing and tickets administration processes for events such as concerts, games, etc.

 # this is the Web version of the application developed in Java